richardtallent/vue-simple-calendar/README.md

 #### week<i>X</i>

 Each week is numbered, starting with the first week of the visible period.
+(This is not the same as the value in the optional "week number" column.)

 #### ws<i>YYYY-MM-DD</i>